julien01A/wPip_cid_island/README.md

 mv fastq_pass/FBF16085_pass_all.fastq.gz.survived fastq_pass/FBF16085_no_culpip.fastq.gz
 ```

-Here is a synthesis of the raw sequencing reads' nature of the Harash line:
+Here is a synthesis of the raw sequencing reads' nature of the Harash line as example:

 ```
 # Total number of reads processed: XXXX (Total number of raw sequencing reads)